ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/sensors-and-actuators/color-sensors.md

 <img src="{{ '/_assets/images/color_sensor.jpg' | prepend: site.baseurl }}" alt="color_sensor.jpg" width=300 height=300>

 ## How it Works
-The RGB sensor uses the RGB color space to represent the color that it sees through photodiodes.
-It provides the data in integer values of 0-255, represented in 8 binary bits.
+The RGB sensor uses the RGB color space to represent the color that it receives through photodiodes.
+It provides the R G and B data in integer values of 0-255 (8 bit representation).
 We will grab that data using a communication protocol called I2C, which is used in many electrical devices.
 Implementing I2C is out of the scope of this competition, but you can find more information about it [here.](https://learn.sparkfun.com/tutorials/i2c/all)

 If you want more details on how the color sensor works, check out [this link!](https://www.utmel.com/components/everything-you-know-about-tcs34725-color-sensors-faq?id=1986)